cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 kubectl apply -f https://github.com/cloudscale-ch/cloudscale-cloud-controller-manager/releases/latest/download/config.yml
 ```

-To install a specific version, or to upgrade to a new version, have a look at the [list of releases](https://github.com/cloudscale-ch/cloudscale-cloud-controller-manager/releases).
+To install a specific version, or to upgrade to a new version, take a look at the [list of releases](https://github.com/cloudscale-ch/cloudscale-cloud-controller-manager/releases).

 Each release has a version-specific `kubectl apply` command in its release description.

 ### Existing Clusters

-For existing clusters we recommend the following installation order:
+For existing clusters, we recommend the following installation order:

 1. [Storing the API Token](#storing-the-api-token)
 2. [Installing the CCM](#installing-the-ccm)
 3. [Configuring the Cluster](#configuring-the-cluster)

-For step three you need to restart the kubelet once on each node (serially).
+For step three, you need to restart the kubelet once on each node (serially).

-You can verify that the CCM is running, by having a look at the status of the `cloudscale-cloud-controller-manager` daemonset and its log.
+You can verify that the CCM is running, by taking a look at the status of the `cloudscale-cloud-controller-manager` daemon set and its log.

 At this point, `LoadBalancer` service resources can already be used, but the Node metadata will only be updated on the nodes once they have been tainted briefly as follows: